sharma-abhishek210/CS659/README.md

     `position x y z`  // to move drone from current position to some point with coordinates x, y, z
 3) `run roslaunch iq_sim apm.launch`

-    We have to use the command `catkin build` to create avoid executable file from avoid.cpp file
+    We have to use the command `catkin build` to create avoid executable file from avoidance_sol.cpp file
-4) `run rosrun iq_gnc avoid`   // to run avoid executable file which helps to avoid collision with obstacle.
+4) `run rosrun iq_gnc avoidance_sol`   // to run avoid executable file which helps to avoid collision with obstacle.
 5) `rosrun iq_gnc sub ` // to run yolo

 ##  For 2 drones obstacle avoidance